KURAL

 • Additive-only evolution is the default — new nullable columns only, no removals or renames

-• Old snapshots have NULLs for new columns; dashboard handles gracefully
+• Old snapshots have NULLs for new columns; readers handle them gracefully

 Embedding Model Versioning